gmrukwa/polyaxon-python-template/README.md

 2. Open command line
 3. Navigate to the project directory on your computer
-4. Run `polyaxon init <your-project-name>`.
+4. If you don't use git, run `polyaxon init <your-project-name>`.
 The name should be exactly the same as you provided in the UI.
+If you use git, run `polyaxon init <your-project-name> --git-url <repo-url> --git-connection repo`

 ## Experiment Interactively